tomasmcguinness/dotnet-passbook/README.md

 ##Why

 Creating passes for Apple's Passbook is pretty simple, but requires the use of PKI for signing manifest files, which isn't so simple!
-During the course of building the [PassVerse Passbook API](http://www.passverse.com), I created a library that performs all the steps in C#.
+During the course of building the [PassVerse](http://www.passverse.com), I created a library that performs all the steps in C#.
 I decided to open source this library to other .Net developers.
 It allows you to generate, sign and zip Passbook files for use with Apple's Passbook (Available in iOS 6 and iOS 7).

 ## PassVerse

-The [PassVerse](http://www.passverse.com) platform takes care of all aspects of the Passbook ecosystem from the creation and generation of passes, to the registration and device management required for updating passes.
+The [PassVerse](http://www.passverse.com) platform handles all aspects of Passbook from creation, to registration and device management needed for updating passes.
 If you need a complete .Net Passbook solution, look no further.
-You can download and use it for free [http://www.passverse.com].
+It's completely free to use and takes a few minutes to set-up.
+Download now from [http://www.passverse.com].

 ## Requirements